Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 JADES was fortunate to be able to utilize recent reductions of HST imaging in the GOODS fields that had been aligned to the Gaia DR2 reference frame (G. Brammer priv. comm., \citealt{GaiaMission, GaiaDR2}).
 This alleviated concerns of distortions or mismatches between faint targets and bright acquisition sources.

 However, the GOODS-S and GOODS-N fields, being intentionally placed in regions of very low stellar density, do present a severe deficit of stars suitable for target acquisition.
 Instead, we had to use the HST imaging to identify compact galaxies, using the longest exposure time for the acquisition image to reach down to 24-27 mag.
 All the JADES target acquisitions so far were successful, although the increased centroiding error for such extended targets may somewhat have reduced the alignment accuracy of the NIRSpec observations.
 In later spectroscopy, when NIRCam data was available, we used its imaging to select roughly circular compact galaxies and stars, using the multi-band near-IR photometry to more confidently estimate the fluxes in the NIRSpec CLEAR and F140X target acquisition filters and to enforce isolation criteria.
+All candidates were visually inspected to reject a portion of objects that were lopsided, flattened, or insufficiently isolated; we aimed to be conservative in providing compact sources.